marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/implementing-the-varargs-macros.rst

   considering only its data type.
 It returns an integer describing what kind of type that is---integer, floating, pointer, structure, and so on.

-  The file typeclass.h defines an enumeration that you can use to interpret the values of ``__builtin_classify_type``.
+  The file :samp:`typeclass.h` defines an enumeration that you can use to interpret the values of ``__builtin_classify_type``.

 These machine description macros help implement varargs: